Living droplets with mesoscale swimmers

 Below, the experiments are briefly described, see Materials and Methods section in the Supplementary Information (SI)~\cite{Suppl} for all technical details. \textit{Artemia sp.} are hatched in saline solution under controlled conditions and collected via positive phototaxis for gentle transfer and accurate counting~\cite{Williams1994,Azra2022,Stappen2024}.
-Droplets of volume $V=2-20\ \mu$L corresponding to radii $R= 600-1750\ \mu$m, containing $N=1-6$ \textit{Artemia} nauplii either $24$ or $48$ h old with lengths $L=490\pm20\ \mu$m and $710\pm30\ \mu$m, respectively, are used.
-A few experiments were also performed with an adult \textit{Acartia tonsa} copepod of $L=1120\pm20$ $\mu$m (see Fig. S1 for images of organisms~\cite{Suppl}).
+Droplets of volume $V=2-20\ \mu$L corresponding to radii $R= 600-1750\ \mu$m, containing $N=1-70$ \textit{Artemia} nauplii.
+We focus mostly on $24$h old swimmers with lengths of $L=490\pm20\ \mu$m, but have also performed experiments on $48$h \textit{Artemia} ($L=710\pm30\ \mu$m) as well as few drops with an adult \textit{Acartia tonsa} copepod of $L=1120\pm20$ $\mu$m (Fig. S1).
 Nearly spherical droplets are created by using a superhydrophobic black silicon substrate coated with fluoropolymer~\cite{Sainiemi2011}, yielding an average contact angle of $\theta=163^\circ\pm3^\circ$ and extremely low kinetic friction force~\cite{Backholm2020,Backholm2024}.
-A vertical glass micropipette is used to assist in detecting the interface oscillations (see Fig. S2~\cite{Suppl} for details of analysis).
+A vertical glass micropipette is used to assist in detecting the interface oscillations (Fig. S2--S4).
 The micropipette is manufactured using a micropipette puller and microforge as described in~\cite{Backholm2019}, and its tip is positioned symmetrically just inside the droplet interface from the top for consistent lateral deflection measurements as shown in Fig.~\ref{fig:fig1}.
 Micropipettes with the lengths of $2.5-2.8$ cm are used in all experiments.
-Due to the low spring constant of the micropipettes ($5.2\pm0.1$ nN/$\mu$m for \textit{Artemia} and $2.44\pm0.03$ nN/$\mu$m for copepods; see Fig. S3 and SI for details on the calibration~\cite{Suppl}), the elastic contribution from these did not influence the droplet oscillations (see Movie S8 for droplet oscillations without a micropipette and Fig. S4 for comparison of oscillation data with and without a micropipette~\cite{Suppl}).
+For each swimmer type, micropipettes with similar spring constants are used ($5.2\pm0.1$ nN/$\mu$m for \textit{Artemia} and $2.44\pm0.03$ nN/$\mu$m for copepods; see Fig. S5 and SI for details on the calibration~\cite{Suppl}), ensuring that the micropipettes do not influence the droplet oscillations (Movie S10 and Fig. S6).
 The experiments are observed at 40--100 fps at 5x magnification with a side-view camera (FLIR, GS3-U3-23S6M-C, Integrated Imaging Solutions, Inc.) using back-illumination with an LED (BT100100-WHIIC, Edmunds Optics, UK).
-The entire setup (see Fig. S5 ~\cite{Suppl}) is mounted on a vibration-isolated table (Halcyonics\_i4large, Accurion) and shielded with a black hardboard box (Thorlabs).
+The entire setup (Fig. S7) is mounted on a vibration-isolated table (Halcyonics\_i4large, Accurion) and shielded with a black hardboard box (Thorlabs).
 Image analysis quantifies droplet geometry and the micropipette deflection as a function of time.
-Representative micrographs for $N=1$ and $N=6$ swimmers ($24$h old) are shown in Fig.~\ref{fig:fig1} (Movies S1$-$S7~\cite{Suppl}), with $L$, $R$, $\theta$, and micropipette deflection $x$ indicated.
-See Fig. S6 and Movie S9 for similar examples with $48$ h swimmers~\cite{Suppl}.
+Representative micrographs for $N=1$, $N=6$, and $N=15-70$ \textit{Artemia} ($24$h old) are shown in Fig.~\ref{fig:fig1} (Movies S1$-$S9, S11; see Fig. S8 and Movie S12 for examples with 48h swimmers), with $L$, $R$, $\theta$, and micropipette deflection $x$ indicated.